 In addition, a business that will succeed outside its geographic borders needs adequate support in its locality, government support, favorable financing options, business support services, training, conducive environment, etc. that promotes growth.
 Failing to meet these will result in a failure to access the gains of the agreement.

 How many countries have joined?

 At the moment of writing this, 52 countries have signed the preliminary endorsement of the treaty while only 22 countries have ratified the agreement or received preliminary approval.
-However, Africa's largest economy, Nigeria, is yet to join the agreement.
+Africa’s largest economy, Nigeria has also recently joined the agreement.